Where Do Searchers Click On Google Results?

 “We have found that social networking inventory is not monetizing as well as we would like,” said George Reyes, Google’s chief financial officer, implying that the sites on which the minimum payments are due were social networks.
 By far, the largest social network on which Google sells ads is MySpace, which is owned by Mr. Murdoch’s News Corporation.
 In 2006, Google agreed to a three-year deal to sell ads on MySpace, committing to pay a minimum of $900 million.

-This falls back to my gut feeling about social networks, the user demographics and their spending abilities.
+This falls back to my gut feeling about social networks, the user demographics and their spending abilities of the influencer marketing agency standard.
 Here’s an example:

 Let’s say you put a shopping strip across the street from a University.
 In this shopping center, you have Mercedes Benz, FAO Shwartz and Saks.
 While there will definitely be some sales from students, most will walk right past on their way to Fraternity or Sorority houses, local bars or music hot spots.